• About

 In Barga, which has only 10,000 inhabitants, you can wander around the Old Town without having to battle through hordes of tourists.

-Most of the houses there are actually people’s homes rather than Airbnbs and you get the sense that Barga is a real Italian town!
-What’s more, Barga is much more budget-friendly than larger Italian cities such as Rome or Florence – in Barga you can get a large glass of Prosecco for €2 and a meal in a restaurant for as little as €8!
+What’s more, Barga is much more budget-friendly than larger Italian cities such as Rome or Florence – in Barga you can get a large glass of Prosecco for 2 EUR and a meal in a restaurant for as little as 8 EUR!

-There is also always something going on in Barga, from the annual summer Jazz Festival, to the ‘Battle of Barga,’ the Fish and Chip festival (!), and the Christmas Nativity parade that takes place on the streets of Barga Old Town each year.
+There is also always something going on in Barga, from the annual summer Jazz Festival, to the ‘Battle of Barga,’ the Fish and Chip festival, and the Christmas Nativity parade that takes place on the streets of Barga Old Town each year.

 Every time a restaurant or shop opens, there is a party in its honour – in fact, there was even a recent inauguration for a new ATM in the Old Town!
-There are also tonnes of boutique shops, art galleries, museums and churches, so much so that you’d have to spend a month in Barga to see everything it has to offer!

 What’s more, Barga is very tourist-friendly.

-Most of the restaurants have English menus, most locals have a basic understanding of English, and the tourist information centre (plus the Barga News website) make it impossible for you to mess up.
 Barga is also so tiny that it’s impossible to get lost, and you won’t need to worry about taking public transport around Barga because you can walk from one side of the city to the other in less than 10 minutes!

-Things to do in Barga Italy
+14 best things to do in Barga Italy

 Explore Old Barga

-The Old Town of Barga, Tuscany, absolutely blew me away.
-On my first visit to Barga back in 2011, I couldn’t believe how many secret passageways, staircases and alleyways there were, and the pastel coloured houses with shutters on the windows and hanging baskets brimming with colour stole my heart – if you’ve ever visited Erice in Sicily, you will definitely notice some similarities to Barga.
+On my first visit to Barga back in 2011, I couldn’t believe how many secret passageways, staircases and alleyways there were, and the pastel-coloured houses with shutters on the windows and hanging baskets brimming with colour stole my heart – if you’ve ever visited Erice in Sicily, you will definitely notice some similarities to Barga.

-What’s more, Barga’s Old Town is quiet.
-You can take your time and stroll around the streets without having to push past large groups that are all jostling for that perfect picture.
-There aren’t crowds of cruise ship tourists or groups of more than 30 people blindly following a tour guide.
-There aren’t Americans clutching paper maps and wearing socks with sandals (sorry to my American readers out there – I trust that you guys aren’t the ones wearing socks and sandals).
+You won’t find crowds of cruise ship tourists or groups of 30 people blindly following a tour guide.
+There aren’t Americans clutching paper maps and wearing socks with sandals (sorry to my American readers out there – I know that you aren’t the ones wearing socks and sandals).

 Even in the middle of the day during the summer months, you will not feel as though you are just wandering through one giant tourist trap.

-In Barga you will not find dozens of souvenir shops or restaurants geared specifically towards hapless tourists.
 You will just find a sleepy town full of real people living real lives, and this makes Old Barga a pleasure to explore.

 Walk up to the Duomo

-Barga’s cathedral, or duomo, is called Collegiate di San Cristoforo (the Cathedral of San Cristoforo) and is a magnificent building at the highest point of the Old Town (there are a number of ways to reach it, but just keep walking up!).
+Barga’s cathedral, or duomo, is called Collegiate di San Cristoforo (the Cathedral of San Cristoforo) and is a magnificent building at the highest point of the Old Town – there are a number of ways to reach it, but just keep walking up!

 Barga’s duomo is home to frescoes and sculptures dating back to ancient times, and it is the oldest religious building in Barga, being built sometime between the 11th and 16th centuries.

-The duomo is free to enter, but for the lights to be on you must put €2 into the meter (the lights will then come on for 10 minutes).
+The duomo is free to enter, but for the lights to be on you must put 2 EUR into the meter (the lights will then come on for 10 minutes).

 Of course, like most European cathedrals, Collegiate di San Cristoforo is stunning inside, but the real treat is the view from outside.